Just finished

-IOI 2024 will be hosted by Egypt.
+IOI 2024 took place in Egypt.
 Visit the official website to learn more.

 Getting Started